danilop/yas3fs/README.md

 YAS3FS (Yet Another S3-backed File System) is a Filesystem in Userspace (FUSE) interface to Amazon S3.

 **This is a personal project.
-No relation whatsoever exists between this project and my employer.:**
+No relation whatsoever exists between this project and my employer.**

 * It allows to mount an S3 bucket (or a part of it) as a local folder.
 * For maximum speed all data read from S3 is cached locally on the node.